 Central Bay, SLDS Lord George Murray

-I shifted in my command couch.
-It was supposed to be identical to Bun Bun's, but it wasn't.
+I shifted in my command frame.
+It was supposed to be identical to Bun Bun's—which had been replaced just after Terra—but it wasn't.
 It just…wasn't.
 Having delayed long enough I reached out and hit the Master Power control.
 Beneath it a ten-pad key lit.
 I gave it an eye-roll and hit the accept button.

 "Greetings, MechWarrior," intoned the startup program that had so far resisted my best efforts to change and I made a mental note to sic Merlin at it.
 "You have been recruited by the Star League to defend the Inner Sphere against Amaris and the Rim Worlds Republic.